pwintz/dryer-lint/README.md

 # Development

-This section describes how to set up relint for development.
+This section describes how to set up Dryer Lint for development.

 Install Node.js and the Node Package Manager: